-STARKVILLE, Miss.—The Mississippi State University Foundation is announcing 2022 leaders and incoming members for the board of directors that guides the fundraising arm of the nearly 144-year-old land-grant institution.
+STARKVILLE, Miss.—The Mississippi State University Foundation is announcing its 2023 leaders and incoming members for the board of directors that guide the fundraising arm of the land-grant institution.

-A Mississippi native of D’Iberville, Wilson is a loyal member of the MSU Foundation board who earlier served as vice chair for three terms.
-He earned an electrical engineering degree from MSU in 1987, and also holds a Master of Business Administration from the University of Southern Mississippi.
-He currently serves as chairman, president and CEO of Mississippi Power Co.
-Prior to assuming his current role, he served as executive vice president of customer service and operations for Georgia Power.
+A native of D’Iberville, Wilson is a loyal member of the MSU Foundation board who earlier served as vice chair for three terms.
+He earned an electrical engineering degree from MSU in 1987, and also holds a Master of Business Administration degree from the University of Southern Mississippi.
+He currently serves as chairman, president and CEO of Mississippi Power.
+Prior to his current role, he served as executive vice president of customer service and operations for Georgia Power.

-Johnson is a 1971 civil engineering graduate of MSU.
+Johnson is a 1971 MSU civil engineering graduate.
 He also earned an MBA from Georgia State University in 1982.
 A native of Greenwood, he currently serves as president and CEO of JKC Holdings, Inc.

-Karre is the retired senior vice president of human resources and communications for International Paper.
-He earned a bachelor’s degree in management from MSU in 1974.
-The Natchez native also is a current member and past president of the executive advisory board for MSU’s College of Business.
+Karre is the retired senior vice president of human resources and communications of International Paper.
+He earned a Bachelor of Business Administration degree in management from MSU in 1974.
+The Natchez native is a current member and past president of the executive advisory board for the College of Business.

 Rounding out the remaining board officers are MSU personnel.
 John P. Rush, vice president for development and alumni, is the board’s president and CEO; Janet H. Carraway, executive director of finance, is chief financial officer; and Jack McCarty, executive director of development, serves as board secretary.
 All are MSU graduates.

 —Brenton S. Brasher of Holcomb.
 He earned his bachelor’s and master’s degrees in agricultural economics in 1985 and 1991, respectively.
 He leads Kengro Corp. as president.